calipho-sib/nextprot-user-stories/doc/feature-editor.md

 Here variable "search" is like an alias for url "http://dev-search.nextprot.org/".

-# Development cycle and coordination between feature writers and java coders
+## Development cycle and coordination between feature writers and java coders (TODO, TOTHINK)

 There are a list of steps that are already mapped to java code in this repository.
 They are accessible through auto-completion when writing `scenario`

-When new steps are created, this will have to be handle by a developer.
+When new steps are created, new handlers must be provided by a developer to execute the step with `cucumber`.

-Could we copy directory features/ in Dropbox and synchronize with all collaborator.
-Could we synchronize with git ?

 # Tutorial: create a first scenario